William McMaster

-William McMaster (24 December 1811 - 22 September 1887) was a Canadian wholesaler, senator and banker in the 19th century.
+William McMaster (24 December 1811 - 22 September 1887) was a Canadian banker and politician who was a senator for Midland, Ontario from 1867 to 1887.
 A director of the Bank of Montreal from 1864 to 1867, he was a driving force behind the creation of the Canadian Bank of Commerce of which he was the founding president from 1867 to his death in 1887.

-He sat in the Senate of Canada from 1867 to 1887 as a Liberal.
-He also helped found McMaster University in Toronto (later moved to Hamilton), Ontario.
+He was a Liberal.
+He helped found McMaster University in Toronto (later moved to Hamilton).

 Biography

 Born in County Tyrone, Northern Ireland, McMaster migrated to York, Upper Canada, (now Toronto) in 1833.
 He was married for the first time to Mary Henderson (1812–1869) of New York.
 He married a second time on 18 July 1871, to Susan Fraser (née Moulton), the widow of a James Fraser, an Indian Paymaster for the United States government.

-He died in 1887 and is buried in Mount Pleasant Cemetery, Toronto with his first wife Mary with second wife Susan buried at Mont Royal Cemetery in Montreal.
+He died in 1887 and is buried in Mount Pleasant Cemetery, Toronto with his first wife Mary.
+His second wife, Susan, is buried at Mont Royal Cemetery in Montreal.